How do you know your child is “highly sensitive”?

 5. Has a High Level of Empathy

-Highly sensitive children not only have a heightened “sensory” experience, they are also very attuned to others’ emotions.
-K is the first to notice if someone is hurt or upset, and she feels things very deeply.
 Even when watching TV shows or movies, she will get tears in her eyes if someone is sad, and she will cringe and turn away if there is a lot of conflict or fighting.
 Not only that, she will ask me a million questions afterwards to help her “process” what she experienced.

 Related: 7 Reasons Why You SHOULD Take Your Highly Sensitive Child to Disney World